SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 ## Using the OASBackend

+Internally this module provides a custom [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) Backend that:
+- Loads the [default REST StepDefs](../../README.md#api-stepdefs-reference) provided by ReadyAPI4j
+- Dynamically maps the x-bdd-when/then statements in a given OAS definition to the default StepDefs
+- Loads any other StepDefs provided to the cucumber runtime as normal

 As shown above the OASBackend can be run either via its docker image available on dockerhub at https://hub.docker.com/repository/docker/smartbear/readyapi4j-bdd4oas or via the jar file built by module.